Caring for our staff

 Charities have to walk a fine line when it comes to fundraising.
 They have to spend enough money on fund and awareness raising to ensure the income they need to achieve their charitable objectives without spending so much that not enough money is sent to the front line.
 In an ideal world, every pound donated to a charity would be spent directly on delivering services that help people out of poverty.
 The reality is that it would be reckless to continue to try and grow our services without knowing we could support our existing work, yet we know more and more people need our help.

 This means we have to fundraise, and if we’re going to fundraise we want to do it well.
 It means investing in talented people to plan and deliver amazing fundraising activities.
-It means investing in technology to ensure hold supporter data securely and can provide a fantastic experience of supporting CAP.
+It means investing in technology to ensure we hold supporter data securely and can provide a fantastic experience of supporting CAP.
 It means we have to invest money in long term strategies, this could be things like sponsoring conferences, Life Changer events or our fundraising dinners.

 We understand that, when somebody gives money to Christians Against Poverty, the belief is that money will directly impact someone who needs it.
 A donation made to CAP is, we believe, an excellent example of ensuring as much money goes to helping our clients as is possible.
-0p from every pound goes directly to the clients, whereas just 10p is spent on support costs (including fundraising, finance and governance) That 10p is providing us with long term stability so we can reach even more people in the future.
+90p from every pound goes directly to the clients, while just 10p is spent on support costs (including fundraising, finance and governance) That 10p is providing us with long term stability so we can reach even more people in the future.

 The value of fundraising dinners